 Gary enjoys spending time with his family, camping, and playing sports.
 He married his wife, Asa, in 2015 and they welcomed Ocie Mae Green into the world in February of 2017.

 William “Bill” G. Preston was born on November 11, 1939, in Peru, IN.
 He graduated in 1957 from Jefferson Township High School in Upland and worked at Glass Container for 26 years until they closed.
 Bill then worked at Wiley Metal until his retirement in 2000.
 Not content to stay at home, Bill began working with NSW in 2003 as an associate.

 He and his wife, Mary, were married on July 12, 1959.
 Their son, Gary, and his wife, Patty, have one daughter, Erin, and three grandsons.
-Their daughter, Dedra Orrell, and her husband, Rich, have one son, Trey, a senior at Trine College, as well as one daughter, Sophie, who will be a senior at Oak Hill High School in the fall of 2016.
+Their daughter, Dedra Orrell, and her husband, Rich, have one son, Trey, as well as one daughter, Sophie.

 Bill loves sports, and he played softball until age 65.
 He also bowled in the church league for several years.
 Golf is his present passion, and he goes every chance he gets.
 Bill has a strong faith in God, and he accepted Jesus at a very young age.
 The Lord is his anchor.

 Bill graduated from Tri-Village High School in New Madison, OH.
 He then went into farming for 35 years before deciding to attend Edison State College in Piqua, OH, where he graduated with an Associate’s Degree in Human Services.
 After being in the work force for a couple of years, he decided to return to college at IU East in Richmond to get his Bachelor’s Degree in Social Work.
 He graduated from IU and continued his studies at Bethany Theological Seminary, where he received his Master’s of Divinity Degree.